KhaosResearch/eidos/README.md

 - `module`: Full qualified name of the module and the function to execute.
 It ***must*** be importable in eidos.
 - `parameters`: Schema of the parameters that the function accepts.
     - `name`: Name of the parameter.
     - `type`: Type of the parameter in Python notation.
 Example: `str`, `int`, `float`...
+List with a generic type are supported.
     - `description`: Description of the parameter.
     - `options`: List of options that the parameter accepts.
 Similar to a enum.
 Example: `["option1", "option2"]`.
+Can't be used along with `regex`.
     - `regex`: For string parameters, a regex can be specified to validate the input.
+Can't be used along with `options`.
 - `response`: Schema of the response of the function.
 Keys are parameter names and values are the type of the parameter.

 Example function definition: